pbarabe/fetch-to-flow/README.md

 ## Prerequisites

 - A copy of this repository (or at least the `index.html` file)
-- An Office365 account licenses to use PowerAutomate.
+- An Office365 account licensed to use PowerAutomate.
 - A working NodeJS environment (preferred) or a web server to host the `index.html` file.

 ## Setting Up